PavanRangani/docs/docs/prd/family/families.md

 - Shows associated users and legal entities of the family in this page
 - If active family has no `Client Associate`, show `CA Pool` as a word for Client Associate.
+- `PC / Rec.` column logic is same as the browse page.
 - Shows tick mark icon for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
 - New legal entities can't be created for an archived family.
 Shows `Archived` tag for the archived family.
 - Legal entities are shown in two tabs: `Current` or `Archived` & `DECEASED/TERMINATED`